new-guy/screeps-os/README.md

 - Break logic in PCFM into smaller parts
 - Kill condition for HomeRoomManager - ColonyManager should kill it if it is bad
 - Need GCL Protection for secondary room expansion
+- Scheduler should be reference from Game.scheduler
+- Remove creep process delay

 ### Post RCL4 - this is (duh) big.
     - Mining